The Coalition of Action on Healthy Diets from Sustainable Food Systems for Children and All (HDSFS)

 • Non-state actors: CARE International, City University of London, Club of Rome, Consumers International, EAT, ENN, GAFF, GAIN, International Livestock Research Institute/CGIAR, University of Ghana and WWF

-• UN Members: FAO, UNEP, UNICEF, UN-Nutrition Secretariat, WFP and WHO
+• UN Members: FAO, IFAD, UNEP, UNHCR, UNICEF, UN-Nutrition Secretariat, WFP and WHO

 Sustainable food systems call a wide range of actors from private sector to civil society to work together to achieve healthy diets for all.
 For this reason, Principles of engagement were developed to enable non-state actors to engage with the aim of advancing the Coalition’s work plan with special consideration to ending malnutrition in all its form, using human right based approaches, and identifying any potential conflict of interest.
 The secretariat of the coalition has also developed an application tool and a declaration of commitment to be submitted by entities interested in joining the coalition.